Ritchie (album)

-Ritchie was the second of three posthumously released "original" albums by Ritchie Valens.
-It includes his remaining unissued masters from Gold Star Studios plus demos he recorded at manager Robert Keane's home studio.
+Ritchie is the second and final studio album released posthumously by Ritchie Valens.
+It is the second of three "original" albums and includes his remaining unissued masters from Gold Star Studios plus three demos ("My Darling Is Gone", "Now You're Gone" and "Rockin' All Night") he recorded at manager Robert Keane's home studio.
 Also featured is Valens' last charted single, "Little Girl", which reached #92 on the Billboard charts in July 1959.

 Track listings

 All songs written by Ritchie Valens, except where indicated.